Adam and the Ants: Early recordings

 Adam and the Ants made their radio debut on John Peel's BBC Radio 1 show when they recorded a session on 23 January 1978 that included the songs "Deutscher Girls", "It Doesn't Matter", "Puerto Rican" and "Lou" – the latter of which featured the group's manager Jordan on lead vocals, as she regularly did during live performances until 14 May 1978, when she left the band after a gig at Roundhouse.
 The day after the Peel Session, they re-recorded "Deutscher Girls" and overdubbed a new guitar break on the Chapells Studio version of "Plastic Surgery" at AIR Studios for the Jubilee soundtrack album, which was released later that year.
 The un-dubbed version can be heard in the film itself.

 On 15 May 1978, the afternoon after Jordan's final gig with Adam and the Ants, Bivouac also left the band and soon after was replaced by Matthew Ashman.
 This line-up continued to demo new material, and on 10 July 1978, they recorded a second Peel Session that featured the songs "Zerox", "Physical", "Friends", and "Cleopatra".
 At the end of the month, the band signed a contract for two singles with Decca Records.
 The line-up of Adam Ant (vocals and guitar), Matthew Ashman (guitar), Andy Warren (bass guitar), and Dave Barbe (drums) embarked on their first tour of continental Europe.
 In October 1978, Decca released their first single "Young Parisians".
 In November 1978, the band recorded a planned second single of "Zerox" and "Kick" at RAK Studios in London produced by Stephen "Snips" Parsons. but after the first single met with little success, the company abandoned plans for a second release.
-In January 1979, the band embarked on their Young Parisians Tour of the UK, which ran throughout January and February.
-Additional material was recorded at Decca's studio in West Hampstead, and the band recorded a third Peel Session on 26 March 1979 that included "Ligotage", "Tabletalk", "Animals & Men", and "Never Trust A Man (With Egg On His Face)".
+Additional material was recorded at Decca's studio in West Hampstead, In January 1979, the band embarked on their Young Parisians Tour of the UK, which ran throughout January and February. and the band recorded a third Peel Session on 26 March 1979 that included "Ligotage", "Tabletalk", "Animals & Men", and "Never Trust A Man (With Egg On His Face)".